Stormwater pollution is one of the most devastating events for local climates and ecosystems.

 In addition, chlorides, such as chloride additives in concrete to common de-icing materials and pathogens from animal feces, sewage, and toilet rentals, are also massive sources of pollution if not properly controlled.
 You’ll need to ensure that a proper sewage disposal service can dispose of all sewage sources on your site and that barriers are put in place to stop the spread of chlorides.

-Additionally, contact your local municipality about ways of tapping into public sewage systems or separate sewage systems if possible.
+Contact your local municipality about ways of tapping into public sewage systems or separate sewage systems if possible.

-Solid Waste Materials
+3. Solid Waste Materials

-Finally, the second biggest cause of stormwater pollution comes from solid waste at construction sites.
+The second biggest cause of stormwater pollution comes from solid waste at construction sites.
 This waste includes leftover debris, garbage, and non-biodegradable materials, such as concrete and plastics.

 Identify all sources of solid waste materials on construction sites and implement proper protocols to dispose of or recycle waste materials.
 Ensure no waste materials are lying around and that all receptacles have proper lids to prevent waste from being mixed with runoff.